Transcript: Poultry and Paralysis

-There is one neurological condition definitively caused by an infectious agent in poultry, Guillaine Barre syndrome.
-Also known as acute inflammatory demyelinating polyneuropathy, it’s a brutally rapid, life-threatening auto-immune attack on your nervous system.
-It’s like MS in fast-forward, where instead of taking years, you can end up paralyzed on a ventilator in a matter of days.
-Why would our immune system do such a thing?
+There is one neurological condition definitively caused by an infectious agent in poultry: Guillain-Barré syndrome.
+Also known as acute inflammatory demyelinating polyneuropathy, which is as bad as it sounds, it’s a brutally rapid, life-threatening autoimmune attack on your nervous system.
+It’s like MS in fast forward, where instead of taking years, you can end up paralyzed, on a ventilator, in a matter of days.
+Why would our immune systems do such a thing?

-It didn’t mean to; it had the best of intensions.
-There is a neuropathic strain of a fecal bacteria called Campylobacter contaminating the U.S. chicken supply.
-If you get exposed and infected, 999 times out of a thousand you just get sick, food poisoning.
-No problem, your immune system wipes out the invaders, and in a couple days you’re as good as new.
-But 1 in a thousand cases our immune system makes an honest mistake.
+It didn’t mean to; it had the best of intentions.
+There is a neuropathic strain of a fecal bacteria, called Campylobacter, contaminating the U.S. chicken supply.
+If you get exposed and infected, 999 times out of 1,000, you just get sick; food poisoning.
+No problem, your immune system wipes out the invaders, and in a couple days, you’re as good as new.
+But in 1 in 1,000 cases, our immune system makes an honest mistake.

-This is what your nerve cells look like on the outside, molecularly; this is what campylobacter looks like on the outside.
-Your immune system detects the bacteria, rides in guns ablazin’, take no prisoners, and your nerves end up a victim of friendly fire.
+This is what your nerve cells look like on the outside, on a molecular level.
+This is what Campylobacter looks like on the outside.
+Your immune system detects the bacteria, rides in guns a-blazin’, take no prisoners.
+And your nerves end up a victim of friendly fire.